Edgahkipkemoi/Edgahkipkemoi/README.md

 Here are some of the projects I've worked on:

-1. **[Mobile](https://github.com/Edgahkipkemoi/mobile.git)** - I made a responsive website using html and css .I also add linters.
+1. **[Mobile](https://github.com/Edgahkipkemoi/mobile.git)** - It is designed and developed with a primary focus on delivering an optimal user experience on mobile devices and on desktop.
+It prioritizes responsive design elements and ensures that the site's layout, content, and functionality seamlessly adapt to smaller screens and bigger screens.Made using html and css .

-2. **[To do List ](https://github.com/Edgahkipkemoi/To-do-list.git)** - Made a To do list project where you can add,edit and delete task.
+3. **[To do List ](https://github.com/Edgahkipkemoi/To-do-list.git)** - A to-do list is a simple and effective tool that helps individuals organize and prioritize tasks in a clear and systematic manner.
+It allows users to jot down their daily, weekly, or long-term tasks, providing a visual roadmap to manage and accomplish their goals efficiently.Made using javascript,html and css.